 The team at Alina Lodge understands that relapsing is not a failure and, in fact, relapse is part of the recovery process.
 Often, those who relapse re-enter a treatment program, which is an admirable decision.

 However, some people continuously enter an addiction treatment facility, complete their program, leave the facility, and relapse over and over again.
 This cycle is known as chronic relapse.
-Learn how relapse prevention therapy can help you combat chronic relapse.
+Learn how a chronic relapse treatment center can help on the path to lifelong recovery from addiction.

 Why Do People Relapse After Treatment?